oracle/node-oracledb/doc/api.md

 When all rows have been fetched, or the application does not want to continue getting more rows, then the ResultSet should be freed using [`close()`](#close).
 The ResultSet should also be explicitly closed in the cases where no rows will be fetched from it.
-If you try to close a connection without closing a ResultSet then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.

 REF CURSORS returned from a PL/SQL block via an `oracledb.CURSOR` OUT binds are also available as a ResultSet.
 See